archmaver1ck/Clearify/README.md

 # Clearify
-A fun little AI project exploring OCR model.
+A fun little AI project exploring OCR models and get an intro to ML.
+UI/UX credits: Ananya Sharma